 TFF Tac-Lac is an inhaled dry powder version of tacrolimus, an immunosuppressive drug used in transplant medicine.
 Prograf tacrolimus is currently the second most commonly administered immunosuppressive drug used in solid organ transplants, despite what we believe to be the many challenges for patients and physicians when used for extended periods.
 Prograf tacrolimus can cause toxicity in the kidneys, particularly when used in high doses.
 Tacrolimus is no longer under patent protection, and we intend to develop a dry powder version suitable for use with a dry powder inhaler.
 Because our dry powder version would provide for a high local lung concentration without the typical systemic toxicity frequently experienced with oral dosage form immunosuppressants, we believe our drug candidate should have a high likelihood of success in competing in the immunosuppressant market for lung and heart/lung transplants.
 On September 26, 2019, we participated in a pre-IND meeting with the FDA for purposes of discussing our proposed regulatory pathway for TFF Tac-Lac and obtaining guidance from the FDA on the pre-clinical plan leading to the filing and acceptance of an IND application for TFF Tac-Lac.
 We were successful in gaining agreement that a 505(b)(2) approach would be appropriate for TFF Tac-Lac.
 We intend to conduct Phase I clinical trials for our TFF formulation of Tacrolimus in Australia, which we consider to be a highly desirable site to conduct human clinical trials.
 On March 13, 2020, we had received the approval of the Alfred Hospital Human Research Ethics Committee to commence Phase I trials in Melbourne, Victoria, Australia.
 However, later in March 2020, our contract research organization partner in Australia informed us that because of the spread of the COVID-19 virus in Australia, there would be a delay in initiating the trials.
 One contributing factor is that Tacrolimus is an immunosuppressant drug and, given the threat of the COVID-19 virus, concern exists that even though we would be dosing healthy volunteers the inhalation of an immunosuppressant could increase the risk of severe complications if a volunteer was to contract COVID-19.
 In June 2020, we were able to begin dosing in the Phase I trial our TFF Tac-Lac in Melbourne, however, in July 2020, due to the resurgence of COVID-19 in the Melbourne area, the Phase I trials were delayed.
-With the flaring of COVID-19 in the Melbourne area and in order to remain dynamic, a second clinical trial site in Brisbane, Queensland, Australia is being opened and we expect to resume dosing in the Phase I clinical trials before the end of the third quarter of 2020.
-As of the date of this report, we intend to submit to the FDA an IND for TFF Tac-Lac upon completion of the Phase I clinical trials.
+With the flaring of COVID-19 in the Melbourne area and in order to remain dynamic, a second clinical trial site in Brisbane, Queensland, we opened a second clinical trial site in Brisbane, Queensland, Australia. and dosing in the Phase 1 clinical trial resumed in Australia during the third quarter 2020.
+We expect that dosing in this trial will be completed in the fourth quarter 2020As of the date of this report, we intend to submit to the FDA an IND for TFF Tac-Lac upon completion of the Phase I clinical trials.